There have been changes to the following policies:

 - Paving of courtyard near workshops and Grounds Staff staff room to prevent flooding in the rainy season (2019)

-Rustenburg has undertaken a process to change our Vision and Mission statement in order to foster a more inclusive school environment going forward.
-Workshops were led by an independent advisor and involved some staff members, the School Governing Body and some members of the Representative Council of Learners.
-This process is ongoing and will be reviewed regularly.
+In January 2020 workshops were led by an independent advisor to change our Vision and Mission statement in order to foster a more inclusive school environment going forward.
+These workshops involved some staff members, the School Governing Body and some members of the Representative Council of Learners.

 The school song is in the process of being re-written.
 The old song has not been officially sung since the end of 2018.
 A draft version of the lyrics is currently being considered after which a new tune will be composed.